 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the balance sheet date and revenues and expenses during the reporting periods.
-Significant estimates and assumptions reflected in the Group's consolidated financial statements include, but not limited to expected total costs of revenue contracts accounted for under the percentage-of-completion method, allowance for doubtful accounts, useful lives of long-lived assets, impairment of long-lived assets, valuation allowance for deferred tax assets, uncertain tax positions, fair value of share-based awards and fair value of financial instruments.
+Significant estimates and assumptions reflected in the Group's consolidated financial statements include, but not limited to expected total costs of command-and-control revenue contracts, allowance for doubtful accounts, useful lives of long-lived assets, impairment of long-lived assets, valuation allowance for deferred tax assets, uncertain tax positions, fair value of share-based awards and fair value of financial instruments.
 Changes in facts and circumstances may result in revised estimates.
 Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.